Ernakulam Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,64,534 registered voters in Eranakulam Constituency for the 2021 Kerala Niyama Sabha Election.
+There were 1,64,534 registered voters in Ernakulam Assembly constituency for the 2021 Kerala Assembly election.

-Niyama Sabha By-election 2019
+2019 by-election

-Due to the election of the sitting MLA Hibi Eden as the MP from Ernakulam (Lok Sabha constituency), Ernakulam Niyamasabha Constituency went to by-polls on 21 October 2019.
-There were 1,55,306 registered voters in Ernakulam Constituency for this election.
+Due to the election of the sitting MLA Hibi Eden as the MP from Ernakulam Lok Sabha constituency, Ernakulam Assembly constituency held a by-election on 21 October 2019.
+There were 1,55,306 registered voters in Ernakulam Assembly constituency for this election.
 T. J. Vinod won the resulting by-election by 3750 votes.

-Niyamasabha Election 2016
+2016

-There were 1,54,092 registered voters in Ernakulam Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,54,092 registered voters in Ernakulam Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,36,722 registered voters in the constituency for the 2011 election.